mphe/pychatbot/doc/adding_apis.md

 ## Main class

-The main API class should be derived from `APIBase` and implement all necessary functions.
-It provides the entry point for your API.<br>
+The main API class should be derived from `chatbot.api.APIBase` and implement all necessary functions.
+It provides the entry point for your API.

 This is a simple example of the basic structure of your main class: